ag143/Az-900/Module5.md

 - Location Factor – “Somewhere you are”, ex.
 GPS location Supported by Azure AD by default (simple on-off switch)

+> Basic principal of IAM = Give what they need, no extra permission ...
+(Principle of Least Privilege)

 ## Azure Active Directory
 - Identity and Access Management service in Azure